 However, if they had Usain Bolt to model the shoes, and they hired an experienced commercial or advertising photographer to shoot the campaign, you would end up with some really great photographs, and I'm sure Nike would sell a whole load more shoes!

-The world is becoming increasingly more visual than it ever has before, and the value of great commercial, lifestyle and advertising photography should be higher than ever!
+The world is becoming increasingly more visual than it ever has before, and the value of great photography should be higher than ever!

-So it's up to us as commercial, advertising and lifestyle photographers to inform and educate our clients, or potential clients of the value of our work.
+So it's up to us as commercial and advertising photographers to inform and educate our clients, or potential clients of the value of our work.

 Not because we're being greedy and want more money and bigger budgets.

-We do what we do because of the love for photography and the chance to do what we love for a living, and to create great work (at least for me anyway).
+We do what we do because of the love for photography and the chance to do what we love for a living, and to create great work.

 But in order to create better and more appealing work, sometime we need bigger budgets to get there.

 Also the more appealing the final images are, the more likely the client is of making money from the photographs.